 This will only work if DesktopOK is opened and running before you shutdown your PC.
 In that sense, you should also enable DesktopOK to automatically run on startup.
 To do so, in DesktopOK, go to Options, then enable Start DesktopOK with Windows.

-How to auto restore positions of desktop icons during startup of Windows 10
+How to auto restore positions of desktop icons during startup

 To do this, make sure the two options above (Save on Sindows shutdown and start DesktopOK with Windows) are enabled.
 Then, go to Options, enable Restore on Windows startup.

-After all three options are enabled, DesktopOK will automatically save a copy of current icon layout whenever you shutdown, and then restore the latest copy whenever you startup your Windows again.
+After all three options are enabled, DesktopOK will automatically save a copy of current desktop icon layout whenever you shutdown, and then restore the latest copy whenever you startup your Windows again.